AllanNiwagaba/UgandaCoffeeExports/README.md

 ## Type of Coffee

-- Robusta accounted for most coffee exports (28.05 million bags), contributing 85.53% of total volume and $4,315 Million in revenue.
+- Robusta coffee accounts for over 85% of total exports by volume.
+(28.05 million bags), contributing 85.53% of total volume and $4,315 Million in revenue.

 - Arabica, while lower in volume (4.75 million bags), had a significantly higher average unit price ($3.99) compared to Robusta ($2.55).